 Questioning To The Void

-By using both type of questions you let the delegates think deeper and more broadly about the topics, while encouraging their analytical abilities.
+By using both types of questions you let the delegates think deeper and more broadly about the topics while encouraging their analytical abilities.

 3. Observation and Coaching Skills

 Good questioning skills are important for a facilitator, but you also need to have observation and coaching skills.